Trent Vogelhuber: Professional

-Despite being unable to attain an entry-level contract with the Blue Jackets, Vogelhuber remained within the organization by signing a AHL contract to continue with the Springfield Falcons on July 20, 2012.
+Despite being unable to attain an entry-level contract with the Blue Jackets, Vogelhuber remained within the organization by signing an AHL contract to continue with the Springfield Falcons on July 20, 2012.
 In his rookie season, he began the 2012–13 campaign assigned to ECHL affiliate, the Evansville IceMen.
 After scoring 16 points in 34 games, Vogelhuber entrenched himself in the AHL with the Falcons.
-In the following pre-season, having attended the Columbus Blue Jackets training camp on invitation, Vogelhuber became the first Columbus product to feature in a NHL pre-season game, playing the Pittsburgh Penguins on September 16, 2013.
+In the following pre-season, having attended the Columbus Blue Jackets training camp on invitation, Vogelhuber became the first Columbus product to feature in an NHL pre-season game, playing the Pittsburgh Penguins on September 16, 2013.

 Following his third full season with the Falcons, Vogelhuber continued his progress within the Blue Jackets organization by following their AHL affiliation switch to his home state by signing a one-year deal with the Lake Erie Monsters on June 29, 2015.
 Entering his fourth full season in AHL, and assuming a veteran role within the Monsters, Vogelhuber was selected as an Alternate captain for the 2015–16 campaign.
 He responded positively in recording career bests with 11 goals and 27 points in 70 regular season games.
 In the post-season, he added 2 goals and 7 points as the Monsters dominated the playoffs to collect their first Calder Cup in franchise history.

 As a free agent, Vogelhuber secured his first NHL contract in agreeing to a two-year, two-way contract with the Colorado Avalanche on July 1, 2016.
 Signed through his ties in Columbus with former staffer, Chris MacFarland, Vogelhuber was later joined in Colorado with the hiring of Jared Bednar, his former head coach with the Monsters and Falcons.
 After suffering an appendectomy, Vogelhuber missed the Avalanche's training camp and was unable to make an impression on his new club.
 After returning to health and featuring in a single pre-season game, he was among the final cuts to be reassigned to AHL affiliate, the San Antonio Rampage, on October 12, 2016.
 In the 2016–17 season, Vogelhuber was hit by injury and was limited to just 15 games and 2 assists.

 As a free agent from the Avalanche following the conclusion 2017–18 season, Vogelhuber went un-signed over the summer.
 He accepted an invitation to attend the Columbus Blue Jackets training camp and later returned within the organization by signing a professional try-out contract with the Cleveland Monsters on October 9, 2018.